forseti-security/forseti-security/_docs/_latest/concepts/models.md

 ### binding_members

-This table contains information about members, and the `binding_id` of what it's bound to in the `bindings` table.
+This table is a join table that connects `members` table with the `bindings` table, thus making it possible to know what resources each member can access.

 ### bindings

-This table contains information about the binding id for a resource, and a role.
+This table contains information about what resource and what role are associated for a `binding_id`.

 Thus by combining this with `binding_members` table, we can see who has access to what resources, and with which roles.